italia/spid-sp-test/README.md

 ````
 spid_sp_test --idp-metadata > /path/to/spid-django/example/spid_config/metadata/spid-sp-test.xml
 ````

-If you have to test your service provider that is configured to use a dedicated instance of spid-testenv2, you have to:
-- get the key used by IdP (eg. spid-testenv2/conf/idp.key) and put into this project on spid-sp-test/src/spid_sp_test/idp/private.key
-- get the crt used by IdP (eg. spid-testenv2/conf/idp.crt) and put into this project on spid-sp-test/src/spid_sp_test/idp/public.cert
-- change into this project the spid-sp-test/src/spid_sp_test/idp/settings.py, customizing for example the ```BASE = "http://localhost:8080"``` with your entityID value that can be different from this default value
-- run tests

 To get spid-sp-test in a CI you have to:

-- configure an example project to your application
+- configure an example project in your application
-- use the spid-sp-test fake idp metadata, configure it in your application and execute the example project, with its development server in background
+- register the spid-sp-test fake idp metadata in your SP and execute the example project, with its development server in background
 - launch the spid-sp-test commands

 An example of CI [is here](https://github.com/italia/spid-django/blob/6baa2fe54a78c06193ffc5cd3f5c29a43b499232/.github/workflows/python-app.yml#L64)